At Shanghai vigil, bold shout for change preceded crackdown

 SHANGHAI (AP) — The mourners in Shanghai lit candles and placed flowers.
 Someone scrawled “Urumqi, 11.24, Rest in Peace” in red on cardboard — referring to the deadly apartment fire in China’s western city of Urumqi that sparked anger over perceptions the country’s strict COVID-19 measures played a role in the disaster.

 What started as a small vigil last weekend by fewer than a dozen people grew into a rowdy crowd of hundreds hours later.
 One woman defiantly shouted for Chinese leader Xi Jinping to resign, emboldening others.
-Then, before dawn, police swept in and broke up the gathering, preventing more such gatherings from happening.
+Then, before dawn, police swept in and broke up the gathering and prevented more from happening.

 The Nov.
 26 protest in Shanghai wasn’t the first or the largest.
 But it was notable for the bold calls for change in China’s leadership — the most public defiance of the ruling Communist Party in decades.

 Nationalist bloggers swiftly blamed foreign “black hands,” and the government vowed to crack down on “hostile forces.”
 But the protest emerged spontaneously, according to 11 participants and witnesses interviewed by The Associated Press.
-For nearly all of them, it was their first time taking part in a political demonstration, and they spoke on condition of not being fully identified for fear of police harassment.
+It was the first political demonstration for nearly all of them, and they spoke on condition of not being fully identified for fear of police harassment.

 Three grinding years of lockdowns under China’s “zero-COVID” policy, along with Xi’s erasure of civil liberties, made the country ripe for such an outburst in a way that nobody expected – not the authorities, the police or protesters themselves.